wearekuva/oui/docs/custom-controls.md

 The `propType` field is a way to declare the expected type of `value`.
 For this control, it should be a number, but you can describe much more [complex types](https://facebook.github.io/react/docs/reusable-components.html) of data with this syntax.
-It's a way to guarantee that the `value` that get's passed to your component is valid.
+It's a way to guarantee that the `value` that get's passed to your control is valid.
 Oui uses this to ensure property and control compatibility.

 *At minimum, all controls _must_ accept a `value` property and declare a `propType` object containing a `value` field. `onChange` and `label` are optional.*

 There may be other properties your control depends on to constrain it's output.
-The [Slider](./components/Slider), for example, has a minimum and maximum value it uses to cap it's visible range.
+The [Slider](./controls/Slider), for example, has a minimum and maximum value it uses to cap it's visible range.
 These values are declared using property [annotations](./annotations) and are passed to the control at runtime.

-In general it's best to include these optionally, providing default or computed values if not explicitly declared
+In general it's best to include these optionally, providing default or computed values if not explicitly declared.

 ### Validating